Slide 1

 You’re having incidents because you’re successful.

-The good news: incidents are inevitable by-products of the complexity that comes with growing a successful business.
+The good news: Incidents are by-products of the complexity that comes with growing a successful business.

-The bad news: these surprises are disruptive, painful and costly.
-You’re losing money and time dealing with them and the organization isn’t learning very much from them.
-The response to incidents is mostly localized and short-term “fixes”, and you are concerned that the organization doesn’t seem to be learning much from the incident experience.
+The bad news: These surprises are disruptive, painful and costly.
+You’re losing money and time dealing with them.
+Worse, your company isn’t learning much from them.
+The response to incidents is mostly localized and short-term “fixes.”

 • understand what your incidents are trying to tell you, and